pvblicltd/generator-node-restify-aws-swagger/app/templates/log/FOLDER.md

-This folder contains the winston logging output (JSON format)
+This folder contains the logging output (JSON format)